ennozdd/elessar.cc/HackTheBox/explore/index.md

 layout: default
 ---

+# Quick Summary

+Explore is an easy difficulty box.
+Unlike other machines, this one is running on Android.
+While poking around, we discover an Open Port Vulnerability and a public exploit for that.
+Once in the box, we escalate privileges by connecting to the ADB interface.

 # 05 - Nmap
 ```sql
 # Nmap 7.91 scan initiated Tue Oct 26 05:04:52 2021 as: nmap -sC -sV -p- -oA nmap/explore -vvv 10.10.10.247